All the home goods you should buy at Way Day, Wayfair's biggest sale of the year - CNN Underscored

 For smaller living spaces, like tiny kitchens or breakfast nooks, a clear glass pendant keeps things streamlined while still adding a golden glow where you need it.

-Roberts Over-The-Toilet Storage ($106.99, originally $224.99; wayfair.com)
+Roberts Over-the-Toilet Storage ($106.99, originally $224.99; wayfair.com)

 A little more bathroom storage never hurts, and this space-saving over-the-toilet storage cupboard gives you three more shelves to store toiletries and products on.